Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/gatewaycontrolplane.md

 {% include md/kgo/konnect-entities-prerequisites.md disable_accordian=false version=page.version release=page.release %}

-## Creating a Self-Managed Hybrid Gateway Control Plane
+## Create a Self-Managed Hybrid Gateway Control Plane

-Creating the `KonnectGatewayControlPlane` object in your Kubernetes cluster will provision a Konnect Gateway Control Plane in your [Gateway Manager](/konnect/gateway-manager).
-The `KonnectGatewayControlPlane` CR [API](/gateway-operator/{{ page.release }}/reference/custom-resources/#konnectgatewaycontrolplane) allows you to explicitly set a type of the Gateway Control Plane, but if you don't specify it, the default type is a [Self-Managed Hybrid
+Creating the `KonnectGatewayControlPlane` object in your Kubernetes cluster will provision a {{site.konnect_short_name}} Gateway control plane in your [Gateway Manager](/konnect/gateway-manager).
+The `KonnectGatewayControlPlane` CR [API](/gateway-operator/{{ page.release }}/reference/custom-resources/#konnectgatewaycontrolplane) allows you to explicitly set a type of the Gateway control plane, but if you don't specify it, the default type is a [Self-Managed Hybrid
 Gateway Control Plane](/konnect/gateway-manager/#kong-gateway-control-planes).